Working During COVID-19

 Looking for workers?

-If you are an employer looking to fill vacant positions, visit the WorkBC.ca job board.
-You can create an account in a few easy steps.
+If you are an employer looking to fill vacant positions, you can create an account in a few easy steps and post your job opportunities.

 There are 102 WorkBC Centres in communities throughout the province that are ready to assist you to find talent.
 Your local WorkBC Centre can connect you with job-ready individuals quickly and reliably.